luigizuccarelli/iotpaas-templates/README.md

 ## Installation

-Clone the iotpaas-templates repo and 'cd' into the repo
+cd into the repo iotpaas-templates (the repo is a submodule to the iotpaas-project)

 ### Requirements